 You will find further information and registration details here.

 As the Social and Economic Data Science programme prepares for an array of potential career paths, it is helpful to gain insights by practical experiences.
-An internship enables students to explore future work possibilities while still remaining in the programme.
+An internship enables students to explore future work possibilities while still remaining in the program.
 It can help to create realistic expectations, inspire to expand your academic horizon and pave the way to your career.

 How can I receive ECTS for my internship?

-You will need to receive a confirmation email from your study coordinator.
-Please send a request to email@example.com to clarify your internship before starting.
+You will need to receive a confirmation e-mail from your study coordinator.
+Please send a request to firstname.lastname@example.org to clarify your internship before starting.

 Please include your